 Next part you want to check is third party resources which are being loaded on your website front pages.

 To find such malware scripts you will require a developer tool which is provided nowadays with most of the browsers.
 You can use Firebug on Mozilla or Developer tool on Chrome for this or can try online service providers like GTMetrix and Pingdom.
+If your ecommerce website development company is handling all these things, then you should not worry, just tell them to fix all these issues.

 Using those tools you will get a list of all the internal and external requests being called to load your website on the browsers.
 Go through all the requests and look for any suspicious resource which seems unauthorized to make direct connection on internal file structureor third party website.